 Considering that about 58% of freelancers in several freelance capitals have experienced not getting paid in their career, you’re also likely to encounter clients who are reluctant to pay.
 Although you cannot guarantee no client will ever refuse payment, you can minimize these instances by following certain rules on how to bill clients:

 - Make payments easy for the client – if you make the payment process easy, clients will be more likely to pay.
-Choose an easy payment method (such as PayPal), or comply to the client request about the payment method upon your first meeting.
+Choose an easy payment method (such as PayPal), or comply with the client request about the payment method upon your first meeting.

 - Offer benefits for fair payments – offer discounts for early payment, and/or include an extra, late fee for people who want to pay after the discussed and agreed upon deadline.